macoto00/FoxHub---Green-Fox-Academy-Final-Project/README.md

 ## Cart page
 ![Snímek obrazovky 2023-08-12 101436](https://github.com/macoto00/FoxHub-Green-Fox-Academy-Final-Project/assets/117540231/37aec0d4-edb3-442e-be63-b05e0fbd0b46)

-Because the primary aim of the project was to create a digital maketplace where eager headhunters or tech leads could find a perfect match to their work environment, add the people thei like to the cart and checkout to contact them - we need a cart.
+Because the primary aim of the project was to create a digital maketplace where eager headhunters or tech leads could find a perfect match to their work environment, add the people they like to the cart and checkout to contact them - we need a cart.

 ## News page
 ![Snímek obrazovky 2023-08-12 101515](https://github.com/macoto00/FoxHub-Green-Fox-Academy-Final-Project/assets/117540231/78d4c2ab-e52f-4f92-9a77-baebce162806)